 Nutec Bickley manufactures and supplies quenching tanks.
-They are used for cooling the parts in water, oil or polymer after the heat treatment processes has ended.
+They are used for cooling the parts in water, oil or polymer after the quenching heat treatment processes has ended.
 These are typically paired with a batch style furnace.
 In a box furnace operation the quench would be placed directly in front of the furnace and the system is comprised of and elevator platform with a roller conveyor.

 The same system can be paired with a roller hearth or pusher furnace for continuous operation.
 Large quench systems can be designed to be partnered with car bottom furnaces.
-In this arrangement the quenching systems are offset to allow the furnace car to travel and then unloaded by overhead crane or fork transfer mechanisms.
+In this arrangement the quenching furnace are offset to allow the furnace car to travel and then unloaded by overhead crane or fork transfer mechanisms.
 They are manufactured in a wide variety of sizes and intended for intensive use.

 The size of a batch immersion quench tank depends on the dimensions of the workload, as well as the allowable temperature rise.